 Next, I mapped out their rates next to mine on a spreadsheet.

 Am I over, under, or at par with my competitors?

 When I compare all of the 10 competitors to my home, my rates seem to be on par with my competitors and most of the time come in slightly lower than average.
 December is the exception, where my rates jump above the competition.

 Now, if I look at just those rates near Truckee, the same holds true.
 I come in a bit lower than my competition, but jump above in December.

 Should I change my rates?

 Looking out for 2013 I just have a few weeks booked, but I typically have a shorter booking window – approximately 1-2 months.
-I’m going to hold rates steady for now, but know that I’m armed with more information should I decide to make any changes moving forward.
+Because I'm satisfied with my current vacation rental income, I’m going to hold rates steady for now but know that I’m armed with more information should I decide to make any changes moving forward.
 Since I know that my rates are typically higher in December, I also have a little more flexibility to offer an early booking discount as the season nears.

 Was this exercise helpful?
 What did you learn about your rates when you compared your vacation rental to your competitors?